rezajatnika/highlightjs-rails/README.md

 A couple of notes:

-* If it's an issue pertaining to the marked javascript, please report it to the [highlight.js project](https://github.com/isagalaev/highlight.js).
+* If it's an issue pertaining to the highlight.js javascript, please report it to the [highlight.js project](https://github.com/isagalaev/highlight.js).
 * If the highlight.js scripts are outdated, feel free to open an issue and prod us to get that thing updated.

 ## License